My “Very Low Carb, Strict Paleo Diabetes Experiment” is officially over. I am enjoying it so much however, I am

 Why do this Experiment?

-I really wanted to know if going low inflammatory, very ‘strict paleo’ for 30 days would affect my diabetes, by reducing or remove my insulin resistance.
+I really wanted to know if following a VERY low inflammatory, very ‘strict paleo’ diet for 30 days would affect my diabetes, by reducing or remove my insulin resistance.

-The thought is, by removing potentially inflammatory foods, my body may be able to heal itself more than it already has. (my personal diabetes story).
+The thought is, by removing potentially inflammatory foods, my body may be able to heal itself more than it already has.
+You can read my personal diabetes story, but in brief I’ve weaned off drugs and insulin, while maintaining truly normal blood sugars.

-I always eat a very low carb paleo meal plan but I wanted to go strict paleo “all the way”.
+I always eat a low carb paleo meal plan but I wanted to go strict paleo “all the way”.
 To do so I eliminated as many of the potentially inflammatory agents, namely nightshades , dairy and eggs.

 So… for 30 days I consumed only leafy greens, meats, water, coconut oil and coffee.